 Writing Inclusive YA/MG Fiction - Remote!

 Young adult and middle grade books have become popular for both the intended audience and adults alike, but there is still a need for more diverse voices and topics.
 Lee and Low, a multicultural children's book publisher, shared the results of a survey they conducted in 2019 called The Diversity Baseline Survey.
 They found that there is still an overwhelmingly white, cis-gendered, straight and non-disabled majority in children's book publishing, and its well past the time to change that.
-If you are interested in exploring writing a young adult and middle grade book with characters and stories that are inclusive of many identities, then this class is for you.
+If you are interested in exploring writing a young adult and middle grade book with diverse characters and stories, then this class is for you.
 In this class, we will explore different works of young adult and middle grade fiction to get inspired.
 We will do writing exercises, discuss craft issues (characterization, plot, point of view, etc.) in the context of inclusive young adult and middle grade writing where voice, family, community and societal contexts tend to take precedence.

 We will read pieces from our own work, collecting and sharing feedback within a safe community of writers.
 Before the last class, all writers will be invited to submit concepts, outlines or up to 25 pages of their work to receive either a written critique from the instructor or to have a one-on-one meeting to discuss suggested strategies for moving forward.
 We'll study works by authors such as, but not limited to: Elizabeth Acevedo, Angie Thomas, Benjamin Alire Sáenz, Traci Sorell, Pablo Cartaya and Cheryl B. Klein.